spolu/settle/site/content/posts/settle-introduction.md

 has to get his hands on the underlying currency to set up channels, which creates a huge barrier to entry for machines.

-Also, and this is more likely a hunch, machine to machine transactions at scale won't happen on "global currencies".
+Also, and this is more likely a hunch[0], machine to machine transactions at scale won't happen on "global currencies".
 They'll transact in **KWH** of energy, **KB** of bandwidth and storage, **FLOPSH** of computing power, **APICALL**, or **KM** of drone delivery directly, in a decentralized way, without jumping